rbehzadan/templar/README.md

 ## License

-This project is licensed under its own License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a custom license - see the [LICENSE](LICENSE) file for details.